borntofrappe/data-analysis-with-python/medical-data-visualizer/README.md

 - [Solution](https://replit.com/@borntofrappe/boilerplate-medical-data-visualizer)

 ## Data

+Provided in the assignment.

+_Please note:_ to test the code locally I copied the first and last 200 observations of the entire dataset in `medical_examination.csv`.

 The rows in the dataset represent patients and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.